 The New School

 Julia felt strongly about the culinary arts being accessible to students, professionals and virtually anyone enthusiastic about food.
 The Food Studies program at The New School for Public Engagement provides students with the theoretical and practical tools they need to engage in conversations about food culture, production, distribution, quality, safety, and security and to promote positive change in food systems through participation in administrative and political projects, interventions through media and communication, and design.
 The program offers full-term undergraduate and continuing education courses in culinary history, food policy, the food business, food and health, food media, and food and culture.
 The school also offers short courses and one-day workshops for working and aspiring food professionals.
-The Foundation supports the launch of a Massive Open Online Course (MOOC) on the history of the culinary arts in the U.S entitled "Innovators of American Cuisine."
-With the potential to reach a large and diverse audience, The MOOC will be structured around videos of panel discussions that take place among experts in their field, well-known authors and culinary professionals.
+The Foundation supported the launch of a Massive Open Online Course (MOOC) on the history of the culinary arts in the U.S entitled "Innovators of American Cuisine."
+Reaching a large and diverse domestic and international audience, The MOOC is structured around videos of panel discussions that take place among experts in their field, well-known authors and culinary professionals.

 NY City College of Technology, CUNY, Department of Hospitality Management

 New York City College of Technology, Department of Hospitality Management is part of the City University of New York.
 The school offers students Bachelor of Technology and Associate in Applied Science degrees in the areas of Culinary and Pastry Arts, Food and Beverage Management, Hotels and Resorts, and Tourism and Travel Management, along with a Culinary Arts Teacher Education Degree to teach in New York City high schools.
 Well-known New York chefs and sommeliers serve as Adjunct Professors in the Hospitality Program and students take part in internships in esteemed New York City hotels and restaurants, often leading to full-time positions.
 From the kitchen to front-of-house, hospitality students participate in running a full-service dining room, which is also used for events.
-The Foundation supports the development of an innovative wine blending program curriculum which enables students to study advanced wine topics and work with a local New York City wine producer on various stages of the vinification process.
+The Foundation supports the development of an innovative wine blending program curriculum which enables students to study advanced wine topics and work with a local Brooklyn, NY wine producer on various stages of the vinification process.
+Participating students then share their knowledge by teaching their peers in the Dining Room Operations course about the wine making process they engaged in.

 NYU Food Studies Program at NYU Steinhardt School

 Julia was passionate about writing and felt strongly about opening doors for other food writers to advance in the field.
-In an effort to increase the number of opportunities for aspiring food writers to get on the job experience in the professional food writing world, The Foundation recently launched The Julia Child Foundation Food Writing Fellowships in partnership with NYU's Food Studies Program.
-The program, available exclusively to NYU students, provides three students each semester with paid internships in editorial departments at both traditional print publications and cutting-edge food related websites.
-Students receive substantive opportunities and participate in a diverse range of activities from story research and fact checking to attending editorial meetings with senior staff.
-The Julia Child Foundation Food Writing Fellows participating in the Fall 2013 pilot interned at Food & Wine, Edible New York and Edible Manhattan, and Epicurious.
-The Foundation plans to fund up to nine internships a year.
+In an effort to increase the number of opportunities for aspiring food writers to get on the job experience in the professional food writing world, the Foundation launched The Julia Child Foundation Food Writing Fellowships in partnership with NYU's Food Studies Program.
+The program, available exclusively to NYU students, provides students with paid internships in editorial departments at both traditional print publications and cutting-edge food related websites.
+Students receive substantive opportunities and participate in a diverse range of activities from story research and fact checking to editorial meetings with senior staff.
+The Julia Child Foundation Food Writing Fellows have completed fellowships at the following publications: Food & Wine, Edible New York and Edible Manhattan, Epicurious, Food52, The Daily Meal, Heritage Radio Network, Serious Eats, Lucky Peach, Food Arts and Wine Enthusiast.
+The Foundation funds up to nine internships a year.

 Robert Mondavi Institute for Wine and Food Science (RMI)